 Cookie Transfers & Finances

 Now that the sale is in full swing, it’s time to transfer cookies to Girl Scouts in Smart Cookies.
 Girl Scouts only receive credit towards their rewards for cookies that are transferred to them.
-Check out the Cookie Transfers section of the Smart Cookies Guide for detailed instructions on how to transfer cookies to your Girl Scouts, see the Troop to Girl (T2G) transfers instructions in the Smart Cookies Guide.
+For detailed instructions on how to transfer cookies to your Girl Scouts, see the Troop to Girl (T2G) transfers instructions in the Smart Cookies Guide.
 In addition to Troop-to-Girl Transfers, you are also able to do these transfers in Smart Cookies:

 - Girl-to-Troop (G2T): If a girl is returning cookies to the troop inventory